colepoirier/doug/README.md

 Make sure you compile Doug in release mode by running `cargo r --release`, otherwise you will get ~10x worse performance and the app may be stuttery, freeze a lot, and be generally unpleasant to use.

 When the app is finished compiling it will start.
 Select 'File->Load' and select one of the *.proto files from the 'libs/' directory in this repository.
-There are currently two GDS library files provided: dff1_lib.proto can be used without doing anything but only contains one cell; oscibear.proto contains dozens of digitial, analog, and mixed-signal designs, and hundreds of smaller cells which the larger designs use, in order to use it you will need to run `zstd -D oscibear_proto_ztd_dict oscibear.proto.zst` and then select the uncompresed proto file in the file picker dialog.
+There are currently two GDS library files provided: dff1_lib.proto can be used without doing anything but only contains one cell; oscibear.proto contains dozens of digitial, analog, and mixed-signal designs, and hundreds of smaller cells which the larger designs use, because of this the uncompressed file size is too large to upload to github in-tree; in order to use it you will need to run `zstd -D oscibear_proto_ztd_dict oscibear.proto.zst` and then select the uncompresed proto file in the file picker dialog.

 ### Background on the ocscibear.proto library